 |---|---|

-| Portfolio company management resists | Your warm intro to the CFO/COO.
+| Portfolio company management resists | A warm intro from the MAM operating team to the portfolio company CFO/COO.
 We frame the pilot as "free help, free numbers, no commitment."
 We have not had a portfolio company refuse a free pilot. |

 | Data access blocked by IT or security review | Every automation runs on read-only data initially.
 No writes until reviewed.
 Most portfolio companies clear this in days, not weeks.
 We bring our own security documentation. |